Jerry-Master/polygons/README.md

 * **clean**: Removes all the `.o`, `.exe`, and `.out` files.
 ***
 ## 7. Additional notes and Clarifications
+### Uncertainties
+In many functions the uncertainty imposed by Jordi Petit is too low.
+I decided to change it to one a bit more flexible.
+My uncertainties are measured in percentages, this means the margin depends on the magnitude of the value.
+This way, for bigger numbers, there is a bigger absolute margin, and smaller for small values.
+This method is similar to the one physics use, and it is because is more trustful.
 ### Why the clockwise() method seems counterclockwise?
 Because this is the way things should be.
 Having our clocks move in the negative sense of rotation while the times moves forward is absurd.
 But, the occidental culture is built upon history, not science and math.
 That is why you think my function clockwise has the wrong name.
 To support that this view is not unique, follow this [link](https://www.bbc.com/mundo/noticias/2014/06/140625_bolivia_nuevo_reloj_izquierda_men).
 ### Notation in the algorithm explanation